vejvarm/SM3-Text-to-Query/src/setup_dbs/README.md

 # Database Setup Instructions

 SM3-Text-to-Query contains four different database systems: PostgreSQL, Neo4j, Graph, and MongoDB.
 The following instructions will guide you through setting up each of these databases.
+Use the provided environment.yml file to make sure that the appropriate dependencies are installed.

+**Note: This will be heavily updated and improved during the next couple of weeks.**

 ## PostgreSQL

 1. **Install PostgreSQL**
    - Install PostgreSQL for your system according to the instructions [here](https://www.postgresql.org/download/).
-   - Make sure to remember the password you set for the `postgres` user.
-2. Run the data ingestion script
+2. Run the `setup-postgres.py` script with the appropriate parameters.
-3.

-## Prerequisites
-- Python 3
-- Pip
-- psycopg2
-- sqlalchemy

-1. **Modify Configuration**
-   - Modify the `RelationalDB.py` file in the setup_dbs folder to specify your Postgres connection information and the location of the CSV files from Synthea.

-2. **Run the Python Script**
-   - `python3 setup-postgres.py`
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Neo4j DB Instructions